AP0273/Spring-Challenge-Votation-NT-v1.71/README.md

 * The person must not have already voted on the target schedule

 ### Data Update or Delete
-* Requires Authentication with Cpf and Password from from the data submitter
+* Requires Authentication with Cpf and Password from the data submitter